UserLevelUp/OpNode/README.md

 ### If You Are New To Git

 You can download a zip version of the project.
-But its better to first install Git from the GitSCM approved website and then once that installed then open up a new command prompt or use a git client app like app.
+But its better to first install Git from the GitSCM approved website and then once that installed then open up a new command prompt or use a git client app like tortoisegit.
 You'll need to create a folder dedicated to the project such as c:\src\opnode.
 Change directory to that folder.
 Then you'll need to run the git clone command to install the repostiory form github into your opnode folder.

 <pre>
 mkdir opnode